PHILIP M.E. GARBODEN

 (2002) B.A. in Classical Greek and English Literature, Swarthmore College, PA.

 Garboden, Philip ME and Eva Rosen. ”Contingent Tenure: How Landlords Use the Threat of Eviction.”
-Revise and Resubmit (Minor Revision), City and Community.
+Forthcoming, City and Community.

 Garboden, Philip ME and Christine Jang. ”Thereís Money to Be Made in Community: Real Estate Developers, Community Organizing, and Profit-making in Shrinking Cities” Revise and Resubmit, Journal of Urban Affairs, special issue on ”Promoting Social Justice and Equity in Shrinking Cities.”